maureeungaro/clas12-systems/README.md

   `installClas12Coatjava.sh`

-- Run script to create volume parameters for a system:
+To create volume parameters for a system:

   `cd groovyFactories`